A delicious strawberry charlotte with a light mousse filling and sweet and crunchy ladyfingers. Just a few ingredients needed!

 - Add the strawberry puree only little by little to the gelatin, one tablespoon at a time.
 Only add the next tablespoon when the previous one has been fully incorporated into the mixture.

-- The gelatin-strawberry puree filling will need to start to set in the refrigerator before you add the whipped cream.
+- The gelatin-strawberry puree filling needs to start to set in the refrigerator before you add the whipped cream.
 This time will always differ from recipe to recipe.
-Some recipes will need only 5 minutes, some will need 20-30 minutes.
+Some recipes will need only 5 minutes, and some will need 20-30 minutes.

-- However, make sure you check repeatedly before that time is up, start after 5 minutes already.
-It will all depend on the gelatin brand and on your fridge settings as well.
-The mixture should only begin to set, if it is too set when you add the cream, it will not be that smooth anymore.
+- However, make sure you check repeatedly before that time is up; start after 5 minutes already.
+It will all depend on the gelatin brand and your fridge settings.
+The mixture should only begin to set; if it is too set when you add the cream, it will not be smooth anymore.

-- The charlotte cake needs to set completely before serving, so allow at least 4 hours in the refrigerator once the cake is fully assembled.
+- The Charlotte cake needs to be set completely before serving, so once it is fully assembled, allow it to sit for at least 4 hours in the refrigerator.

-Strawberry Rhubarb Cake - A soft and moist strawberry and rhubarb bundt cake.
+- Strawberry Rhubarb Bundt Cake - A soft and moist strawberry and rhubarb bundt cake.

 Strawberry Charlotte